AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/r-html5-ecatalog-viewer-20-config-attrib/r-html5-ecatalog-viewer-20-config-attrib-favoriteseffect-expiration.md

  <tbody>
   <tr>
    <td colname="col1"> <p><span class="codeph"><span class="varname"> days</span></span> </p> </td>
    <td colname="col2"> <p> Number of days the collection of favorites is kept on the client's system before they expire.
-Every time a user visits the catalog and makes a change to the favorites, such as adding or removing, the expiration timer is reset. </p> </td>
+Every time a user visits the catalog and changes a favorite, such as adding or removing, the expiration timer is reset. </p> </td>
   </tr>
  </tbody>
 </table>